NFL on CBS: 2021–present

 CBS Sports unveiled a new graphics package during Super Bowl LV, as part of a wider rebranding of the CBS Sports division in support of the network's new corporate identity and "deconstructed eye" branding.
 The insert graphics maintain a similar overall structure to the designs used since 2016, except being flat and black with no borders, and making extensive use of the new CBS corporate font.

 During the 2021 season, CBS introduced a new feature known as "RomoVision" in collaboration with Genius Sports and NFL Next Gen Stats, which displays a top-down overlay of the field with players represented by X and O symbols during selected replays to assist in visualizing plays.
 In 2022, the feature received a George Wensel Technical Achievement Award at the Sports Emmy Awards.

-During Super Bowl LVIII, CBS debuted an updated scoreboard for the 2024 season, returning to a gradient-shaded appearance with revised typography, although the remainder of the graphics continued to follow the designs used since 2021.
-In the 2025 season, CBS introduced another new scoreboard, replacing the bar design used since 2016 with a centered layout similar to Fox.
+During Super Bowl LVIII, CBS debuted an updated score bar for the 2024 season, returning to a gradient-shaded appearance with revised typography, although the remainder of the graphics continued to follow the designs used since 2021.

+In the 2025 season, CBS introduced a new scoreboard, replacing the bar design used since 2016 with a centered, "pod" layout reminiscent of Fox (with the two teams displayed in opposing directions, and the game clock and down/distance display in the center).
 In addition, CBS replaced its in-game ticker for scores from other games with a small translucent box in the top-left corner of the screen.
 A CBS Sports designer stated that the change was inspired by its persistent leaderboard graphic for PGA Tour coverage.
+Once again, the remainder of the graphics continue to follow the designs used since 2021.